KatelevskiyViktor/git_education/README.md

-# Here course about Java languege
+# Here course about Java language